Committed-Bodies/committedbodies-website/src/routes/services/health-thyme-grill.md

 thumbnail: https://res.cloudinary.com/committed-bodies/image/upload/c_scale,f_auto,q_auto,w_600/v1642662882/services/Committed-Bodies-Meals-Delivery-meal-prep-2.png
 price: Check out our menu
 order: 8
 blurb: A new addition, where we welcome you to a Peri Frangos Shisa Nayama.
-Our exquisite chicken and a wide range of grills from all over the country to choose from, guarantee you a uniquely South African feast experience!
+  Choose from our exquisite chicken and a wide range of grills from all over the country to guarantee you a uniquely South African feast experience!
 actionHeading: View our menu
 actionInstruction: Fill in the contact form or contact us via email at gi-jill@committedbodies.co.za